 - General liability claim: this is the most basic form of coverage that ranges from bodily harm to damage of properties.

-- Equipment coverage: this will insure the many extra accessories that are equipped to the drone such as HD cameras and sensors (usually the value of equipment are analyzed separately).
+- Equipment coverage: this will ensure the many extra accessories that are equipped to the drone such as HD cameras and sensors (usually the value of equipment are analyzed separately).

 - Personal injury: this covers anything under the umbrella of libel, invasion of privacy, slander and so and so forth.